MaxPep001011/freq/README.md

  python3 freq OR sudo python3 freqserver

 To get started,

-1.generate your own new gpg key pair to use as your primary signing/decryption key (note fingerprint):
+1. generate your own new gpg key pair to use as your primary signing/decryption key (note fingerprint):

  gpg --full-generate-key

  gpg --list-keys

-2.(optional).
+2. (optional).
 Then export your public key and share with people:

  gpg --export --armor <your_fingerprint> > pubkey.asc

-3.start freq and set your fingerprint:
+3. start freq and set your fingerprint:

  python3 freq.py

  fp <your_fingerprint>

-4.add a room url and connect:
+4. add a room url and connect:

  room add <name> <url.onion>